 No computer is to be left unattended while logged on under a student account.
 (No single student can attend to more than one computer).

 No computer is to be locked under a student account.
-If a computer is locked, contact an administrator or support staff.
+If a computer is locked, contact an administrator or Open Media Lab support staff.

-Where possible, students should render.
+Where possible, students should render locally.

 Students are responsible for file backup.
 No responsibility will be taken by the School for lost work.
-Backups can be achieved by burning your work to CDs or DVDsby copying to personal external hard drives.
+Backups can be achieved by burning your work to CDs or DVDs, by copying to personal external hard drives or saving to your personal home share on ‘Files’.

-Students are responsible for supplying their own back up devices.
+Students are responsible for supplying their own external back up devices.

+NB: Local computer hard-drives are not backed up and could we wiped without notice, if there is a severe machine fault or a software re-image is required

 No responsibility will be taken by the School for lost work, digital or physical.